 My trip north to northern fields, moors, forests, streets and COP26’s Green Zone is mainly in pictorial form.
-There’s much between the lines: look beyond the pic, click the link/pic and leave a comment.
+There’s much to glean from between the lines: beyond the pic, click the link

-For others, it’s less about being unprofitable in producing food than enabling land to express itself, while then turning a profit.
-Farming on and between the gritstones, is a new vibe gripping some farmers in this area.
+For some, it’s less about unprofitably pushing to produce food, but more about letting the land express itself, which in turns then turns a better profit.
+Farming on, and between the gritstones, is a new vibe gripping some farmers in this area.

 There’s more hen harriers on grouse moors than people know.
-The Natural England raptor worker and visiting birders at Druids Hide near Masham were delighted by 7 ring-tails coming into roost with a peregrine razzing them up to boot.
-A piece in the Guardian here (Dec 21).
+Natural England’s raptor worker and some birders at Druids Hide near Masham were delighted by 7 ring-tails coming to roost; with a peregrine razzing them up to boot.
+A piece in the Guardian here (Dec 21) on the place.

 A wild windy day to shoot the breeze and some ‘wild’ pheasants while garnering intel as to what people think on the ground.
 “When’s this steel shot coming in?” was heard across the bar at the end of the day.

 Always good to chew the cud face-to-face.
 Especially after a year of observing online shenanigans and wilting in soulless zoom-inars.
 Rewilding is wanting bed fellows but may have left it late in the day.
 Obtuse yes?
 Contact me if you want the intel.